 Virginia Beach Medicaid for memory care

-In Virginia, Cardinal Care is the name of the local Medicaid program.
-Medicaid is a health care program for low-income older adults who struggle to cover health care costs.
-Depending on the type of care and the person’s income, it does pay for some or all of the care.
-It does not, however, cover room and board fees in memory care facilities.
+In Virginia, Cardinal Care is the name of the state Medicaid program.
+Medicaid is a health care program for low-income residents who struggle to cover health care costs.
+Depending on the type of care and the person’s income, Cardinal Care may pay for some or all of the care.
+It doesn’t, however, cover room and board fees in private memory care facilities.

-Home and Community-Based Services waivers can cover some care costs for seniors in memory care.
-Although it is a federal program, remember that the advantages differ by state.
-Detailed information on waivers can found here.
+Home and community-based services waivers help cover some care costs for seniors in a need of memory care.
+Because it’s a state-federal program, remember that the benefits and qualifications differ by state.
+Options for applying include the following:

 • Deliver a printed application to your local Department of Social Services.